isadorasophia/bang/README.md

 ### How does it work?
 This is not, in any way, an engine, but rather a framework that you can use in whatever engine you're comfortable with.
 This is currently integrated with [Murder engine](https://github.com/isadorasophia/murder).

-Check out [wiki](https://github.com/isadorasophia/bang/wiki) for more details.
+Check out our [wiki](https://github.com/isadorasophia/bang/wiki) for more details.

 ### How to use it?
 We are on nuget!
 So you can either use this repository as a submodule or simply add: